drpepper125/ec2-launch-monitor/README.md

 2. CloudTrail captures the `RunInstances` API call
 3. CloudWatch Events rule detects the event pattern
 4. Lambda function is triggered automatically with event details
-5. Function extracts instance IDs and fetches detailed information
-6. Logs activity and returns structured response for monitoring
+5. Function checks launched instances for the `adhoc=true` tag
+6. Returns only tagged instances with their private IP addresses
+7. Comprehensive logging in CloudWatch for monitoring and debugging

 ## 🛠️ Prerequisites